Adez017/30DAYSCHALLENGE/WEEK 2/README.md

 - **Problem Statements**: A list of string-related challenges to apply the concepts learned.
 - **Solutions**: Well-documented solutions with step-by-step explanations.
 - **Test Cases**: Sample inputs and expected outputs for thorough validation.

 ---

-## 3. Supplementary Materials
-- **Notes**: Detailed notes summarizing key concepts and insights.
-- **References**: Links to external resources for deeper understanding.
-- **Discussion Forum**: A shared space for team members to collaborate and discuss solutions or doubts.

----